Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_demo.md

 ```

 - Putting the tests in a folder `tests/` does not affect the behavior of pytest.
 When pytest is run from the original directory, the tests are found and run.
+- **Note**: revert to the old directory structure before proceeding to the next section.

 ## unittest